conan-io/docs/integrations/build_system/msbuild.rst

 - Using the ``conan.tools.microsoft`` tools: ``MSBuildDeps``, ``MSBuildToolchain`` and ``MSBuild`` helpers to generate properties files for your project, containing information about the project dependencies and toolchain.
 This is the new integration that is experimental but will become the standard one in Conan 2.0.
-Go to :ref:`conan.tools.microsoft` for more information.
+Go to :ref:`conan_tools_microsoft` for more information.
 - Using the ``visual_studio`` or ``visual_studio_multi`` generators to create a MSBuild properties *conanbuildinfo.props* file.
+  This is the older integration, it is more stable now, but it wil be deprecated and removed in Conan 2.0.
+Keep reading this page for more information.

 With *visual_studio* generator